Submissions Now Open for 2019

 Submit your film early for the lowest rates and early bird acceptance qualification!

-STIFF serves up a potent blend of truly indie film and transmedia storytelling - last year's event showcased over 130 films & a Transmedia Gallery filled with storytelling projects that do not fit into a theatrical setting - plus panels, alternative music happenings, wild parties, and after-hours shenanigans.
-Festival organizers strive to put on a first-rate, smoothly run event and to provide opportunities to help digital storytellers attain their goals, gain distribution, press, or a wider audience for their projects.
+STIFF serves up a potent blend of truly indie film and transmedia storytelling - we screen films in a theatrical environment and present an emerging media program in our Transmedia Gallery - plus panels, networking opportunities, wild parties, and after-hours shenanigans.
+Local filmmakers are invited to our annual Film Festival Bootcamp 3 weeks in advance of the festival to help prepare them to build their audience, create meaningful connections and have a fun time at our events.
+Festival organizers strive to put on a first-rate, smoothly run event and to provide opportunities to help digital storytellers attain their goals, gain distribution, press, and a wider audience for their projects.
 Artists in eight categories will be honored and take home a "STIFFY" award.

 Categories are set up so you know the types of films and projects we are looking for, If your project fits into more than one please do not get caught up in deciding which is the correct category.
 Just submit and our team will make a decision on the best place to put it into our program if accepted.

 Narrative Short Film- Fiction, creative non-fiction, fictionalized accounts of historical events etc with a runtime under 45 minutes.